rsdefever/mc_examples/README.md

 ### docker

 Make sure you have docker installed.
+You may need to increase the memory available to containers.
+Allowing the container access to at least 8 GB of RAM is recommended.
 Get the docker image from dockerhub with the following:

 ```
 docker pull rsdefever/mc_examples:latest